 Dr James Wilton-Ely joined Imperial in 2009 after being a member of staff at the University of Oxford and UCL.
 He holds the position of Professor of Inorganic Chemistry in the Department of Chemistry at Imperial College.
 He has extensive experience in coordination and organometallic chemistry of metals from groups 8-11 and their use in catalysis.
 In 2021, he received the Sir Geoffrey Wilkinson Award from the Royal Society of Chemistry.

 Current research focuses on topics as diverse as multimetallic assemblies, catalysis using recovered metals and the immobilisation of metal units on gold nanoparticles.
-These materials address applications in catalysis, bioimaging (targeted MRI contrast agents) and sensing (carbon monoxide, heavy metals in water).
-The research into nanoscale materials extends also to functionalised thiols for the preparation of Self Assembly Monolayers (with Prof. Manfred Buck, St. Andrews).
-Most recently, the dissolution of biomass in ionic liquids and subsequent conversion into platform chemicals has become the focus of a joint project with Dr Jason Hallett (Imperial Chemical Engineering).
+These materials address applications in catalysis, bioimaging (targeted MRI contrast agents and PET radiotracers) and sensing (carbon monoxide, heavy metals in water).
+Since 2012, the dissolution of biomass in ionic liquids and subsequent conversion into platform chemicals has become the focus of a joint project with Prof. Jason Hallett (Imperial Chemical Engineering).